cloudavail/aws-missing-tools/ec2-automate-backup/README.txt

 -r <region> - the region that contains the EBS volumes for which you wish to have a snapshot created.
 -s <selection_method> - the selection method by which EBS volumes will be selected.
 Currently supported selection methods are "volumeid" and "tag."
 The selection method "volumeid" identifies EBS volumes for which a snapshot should be taken by volume id whereas the selection method "tag" identifies EBS volumes for which a snapshot should be taken by a key=value format tag.
--n - tag snapshots "Name" tag as well as description
+-n - tag snapshots "Name" tag as well as description -k <purge_after_days> - the period after which a snapshot can be purged.
+For example, running "ec2-automate-backup.sh -v "vol-6d6a0527 vol-636a0112" -k 31" would allow snapshots to be removed after 31 days
 #
 # Potential Uses and Methods of Use:
 #